thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 df['colors'] = colors
 ```

 I ran into the "ufunc 'isfinite' not supported for the inpput types" error.
-I found plenty of stackoverflow and resolved github issues dealin with this error but couldn't find a way to resolve it.
-My inelegant but expedient solution was just to save the df as a csv and then use the read_csv pandas function again.
+I found plenty of stackoverflow and resolved github issues dealin with this error but couldn't find a way to resolve it in my ca. My inelegant but expedient solution is just to save the df as a csv and then use the read_csv pandas function again.

 ```python
 #save df as csv